Chinmayvk7/ML4E-projects/README.md

 Data Loading and Exploration:

-Reading CSV data with pandas
+  -Reading CSV data with pandas

-Understanding dataset structure using .info(), .describe(), and visual analysis with matplotlib
+  -Understanding dataset structure using .info(), .describe(), and visual analysis with matplotlib

 Data Preprocessing:

-Handling missing values
+  -Handling missing values

-Feature-target separation (X and y)
+  -Feature-target separation (X and y)

-Splitting data into training and testing sets (80/20 ratio)
+  -Splitting data into training and testing sets (80/20 ratio)

 Linear Regression (From Scratch):

-Adding an intercept column
+  -Adding an intercept column

-Computing model coefficients using the Normal Equation
+  -Computing model coefficients using the Normal Equation

-Making predictions on training and testing data
+  -Making predictions on training and testing data

 Error Metrics & Evaluation: